divio/divio-cloud-docs/how-to/django-create-deploy.rst

 or, use the SSH URL available in the Test environment pane to open a session in a cloud container, and execute Django migrations and create a superuser there in the usual way.

+You can run migrations automatically on deployment by adding a :ref:`release command <release-commands>` in the Control Panel.

 Notes on working with the project
 ---------------------------------

 Using the Twelve-factor model places all configuration in environment variables, so that the project can readily be moved to another host or platform, or set up locally for development.
 The configuration for: